pantsbuild/intellij-pants-plugin/CONTRIBUTING.md

 * Push your branch

-* Create a new pull request (PR) on your fork on github against pantsbuild/intellij-pants-plugin and make sure it passes ([travis ci](https://travis-ci.org/pantsbuild/intellij-pants-plugin/pull_requests))
+* Create a new pull request (PR) from your fork on Github, and make sure it passes [travis ci](https://travis-ci.org/pantsbuild/intellij-pants-plugin/pull_requests)

-* Label your PR 'reviewable'
+* Label your PR 'reviewable', and add some folks as revieweres by adding them to 'Assignee'

-* Iterating over the review by making the change and push your branch
+* Iterating over the review by making changes then pushing your branch

-* Committing your change to master.
-(Committer status required.
+* Committing your change to master (Committer status required.
 If you do not have one, please ask one to do so.)

-        Select 'Squash and merge' on the PR
+        ** Select 'Squash and merge' on the PR
-        Fill out the description accordingly
+        ** Fill out the description accordingly
-        Confirm
+        ** Confirm

 ### IntelliJ project setup: